OptimumCode/json-schema-validator/README.md

 ## Developer notes

+### Build process

 The update to Kotlin 1.9.22 came with an issue for JS incremental compilation.
 In case you see an error about main function that already bind please execute `clean` task.

+### Devcontainer

+Devcontainers is a cool feature.
+However, by default in Codespaces and DevPod you will use [VS Code](https://code.visualstudio.com/).
+This is a good IDE but not for Kotlin, unfortunately.
+The extension that is available for VS Code to support Kotlin works quite slow (when workspace is just started) and sometimes does not work correctly with multiplatform definitions.
+Because of that I higly recoment using JetBrains Gateway (but it looks like the GitHub Codespace provider is not currently compatible with latest Gateway version).

 ## Future plans